Trackunit/developer-hub/guides/sdk-docs/public-apis/app-tokens.md

 parentDocSlug: public-apis
 ---

-> 🚧 Beta
->
-> This is a beta version and subject to change without notice.
-Pricing, terms, conditions and availability may change in
-> the final version.

 When launching your app the Trackunit Manager will provide a token for your app.
 For security purposes this token will not provide full access to all APIs but limited to the scopes specified in the app manifest.